rjoken/speedpastes/README.md

 ## Databases

 speedpastes will start a postgresql instance on port 6666.
-You may modify the DEV_DATABASE_URL if you want to point speedpastes do a different database.
+You may modify the DEV_DATABASE_URL if you want to point speedpastes to a different database.

 ## Authentication